-Table 32: Auditing Security Role Permissions
+Table 49: Auditing Security Role Permissions v1

-UI Permission API Permis- sion Description Read Auditing: Read Users can access the Audit Log page in the Management Portal,

-UI Permission API Permis- sion Description and will be able to make API requests to obtain data from the audit log (query, etc.).
+Portal Permis- sion API Permis- sion Description Read Auditing: Read Users can access the Audit Log page in the Management Portal, and will be able to make API requests to obtain data from the audit log (query, etc.).
 The System Settings dropdown menu will display the Audit Log option to users with the Auditing Read permission.